Entrepreneurship

 Thesis advisor: Karim MESSEGHEM

-Topic: "To what extent do women in the building trade develop strategic behaviors for inclusion?"
+Topic: “To what extent do women in the construction trades adopt strategic behaviors that promote inclusion?”

 Thesis keywords: Inclusion, Diversity, Women,

-Thesis keywords: Liberation support, liberated company, organizational agility, paradox theory, critical approaches,
+Thesis keywords: Support for liberation, liberated company, organizational agility, theory of paradoxes, critical approaches,

-Thesis keywords: International support, Eco-SMEs, Collaborative strategies, International entrepreneurship, Network,
+Thesis keywords: International business support, eco-SMEs, collaborative strategies, international entrepreneurship, networks,

 Thesis advisor: Karim MESSEGHEM

-Subject: Development of CSR in Tunisian SMEs in the context of post-revolutionary social dialogue.
+Topic: The Development of CSR in Tunisian SMEs in the Context of Post-Revolutionary Social Dialogue.

 Thesis keywords: CSR – SMEs – Disengagement – Social dialogue

-Thesis keywords: Collective proceedings – Health – Entrepreneurs – SMEs – Business failure – Bankruptcy
+Thesis keywords: Insolvency proceedings – Healthcare – Entrepreneurs – SMEs – Business failure – Filing for bankruptcy

 Thesis keywords: Academic incubators, academic spin-offs, entrepreneurial support, incubator performance.